freeCodeCamp/freeCodeCamp/guide/english/java/loops/infinite-loops/index.md

 But a program stuck in such a loop will keep using computer resources indefinitely.
 This is undesirable, and is a type of 'run-time error'.

-/*My Changes
-##Infinite Loop by opposite iteration##
+#### h4 Infinite Loop by opposite iteration
-Another example For Infinite Loop can be seen elow:
+Another example For Infinite Loop can be seen below:
 ```java
 for(int i=0;i<=10;i--)
     System.out.println(i);